zvielkoren/AutoGalleryTool/README.md

 ## Features

 - **Automated Image Collection**: The script automatically collects all image files from the specified directory.
-- **Gallery Generation**: It generates an HTML gallery with thumbnails of the images, allowing easy navigation and
+- **Gallery Generation**: It generates an HTML gallery with thumbnails of the images, allowing easy navigation and selection.
 - **Customization**: You can customize the gallery layout, including the number of columns and the thumbnail size.
     - **User-Friendly Interface**: The script provides a user-friendly interface for selecting the directory and configuring the gallery settings.